shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/about-using-scenario-manager.md

 ## Running multiple items through scenario manager

 When you run Scenario Manager, it runs every order and order line on the **Scenario Manager** page.
 You do not need to stay on the **Scenario Manager** page for it to finish; the analysis runs in the background.
-You can work in other yield analytics tabs while it's running, and view the results in Scenario Manager when they're ready.
+You can work in other Yield Analytics tabs while it's running, and view the results in Scenario Manager when they're ready.

 You can run only one scenario at a time.
 If you have multiple scenarios that you want to run, it could save time to add them all to Scenario Manager and run them together instead of adding them and running them one at a time.